 Vancouver's cocktail scene has grown exponentially over the past 10 years, driven by both Vancouver's high-end food culture and by rising stars in bartending / mixology who have created world-renowned original cocktails.

 Vancouver's best cocktail bars attract a diverse crowd, with ages ranging from mid-twenties to over 70.
-Not only are the bars chic and exciting, the cocktails--especially the original cocktails--will appeal to even the most discerning palate.
+Not only are the bars chic and exciting, but the cocktails--especially the original cocktails--will also appeal to even the most discerning palate.

 02 of 09